tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/environment-variables.md

 Thanks for Hans-Martin von Gaudecker, and in turn Matthias Bannert for the tip on locale settings.

 **Linux users**: For most distributions, everything here applies to the file .bashrc instead of .bash_profile.

-## The End

-Well done - it's time for a beer, or some other cold beverage to celebrate completing this guide.